adinn/bmunit-tutorial/README.md

 and Byteman rule scripts used for the introductory tutorial for BMUnit, the package which integrates Byteman into JUnit and TestNG.
-It provides a simple example of how you can extend the range of your JUnit tests using Byteman. n.b. use of TestNG and/or ant in place of JUnit and/or maven is also supported but is not (yet) covered in this tutorial.
+It provides a simple example of how you can extend the range of your JUnit tests using Byteman and shows how you would configure maven the maven surefire plugin to support the use of BMUnit.

+n.b. use of TestNG and/or ant in place of JUnit and/or maven is also supported but is not (yet) covered in this tutorial.

 Instructions
 ============